Markets

 Mentioned in this article

-AT&T's stock gained 1.16% on Thursday to close at $28.80, marking its third consecutive daily advance.
-Trading volume was notably above its 50-day average.
-The stock remains approximately 3% below its 52-week high from September.
+Despite the premarket dip, AT&T demonstrated strength in the prior session.
+On Thursday, the stock gained 1.16% to close at $28.80, marking its third consecutive daily advance.
+Trading volume for the session notably exceeded its 50-day average.
+The share price currently sits roughly 3% below its 52-week high, which was reached in September.

-Last month, AT&T provided 2026 adjusted earnings guidance of $2.25 to $2.35 per share, exceeding analyst expectations.
-The company is banking on its investments in fiber-optic infrastructure and wireless spectrum to fuel this growth.
+Looking ahead, AT&T has provided guidance for 2026, projecting adjusted earnings in the range of $2.25 to $2.35 per share, which surpassed market expectations at the time of its announcement last month.
+The company is banking on its strategic investments in fiber-optic infrastructure and wireless spectrum to be the primary drivers of this anticipated growth.

 Related Articles